midnightntwrk/midnight-architecture/proposals/0009-forks.md

   - centralization, in various forms: code, implementation, governance
   - overall flexibility
   - block validation time
-  - historic block validation throughput
+  - historic block validation throughput, including parallelization

 Focus for this proposal is on changes requiring hard-forks (see [Glossary](../product/Glossary.md)) because of their inherently trickier nature.
 It is very likely though, that the same protocol, mechanism and policy would apply to changes requiring soft-forks for consistency.